Division of Mathematical Sciences

 - a budget commensurate with the proposed activity.

-Training activities that fit into other DMS offerings, such as the solicitations in the DMS Workforce Program (Research Training Groups in the Mathematical Sciences, Mathematical Sciences Postdoctoral Research Fellowships, Enriched Doctoral Training in the Mathematical Sciences, or Research Experiences for Undergraduates Sites), should be submitted to those solicitations.
+Training activities that fit into other DMS offerings, such as the solicitations in the DMS Workforce Program (Research Training Groups in the Mathematical Sciences, Mathematical Sciences Postdoctoral Research Fellowships, or Research Experiences for Undergraduates Sites), should be submitted to those solicitations.

 Special Note Regarding Conferences